Last updated 24 June 2020 19:00 BST

 You can hear the most up-to-date information on COVID-19, as well as current advice on protecting yourself, family and friends from Coronavirus, via radio and television news broadcasts.

-In the UK, for the duration of the pandemic, the Government is holding a daily press conference which is to be carried live on BBC 1, usually at around 5:00 PM on weekdays and 4:00 PM at weekends.
-There is up-to-date information on the UK Government and National Health Service websites and we recommend checking these pages at least once a week, if not more regularly.
+In the UK, there is also up-to-date information on the UK Government and National Health Service websites and we recommend checking these pages at least once a week, if not more regularly.
 You might also consider listening to the Newscast podcast from the BBC.

 In the Republic of Ireland, please visit the Health Service Executive web pages on Coronavirus for the most up-to-date information.